-China’s Shenzhen Airlines loves odd headband-wearing balloon creatures.
-Whatever, they’re smiling.
+China’s Shenzhen Airlines features these odd headband-wearing balloon creatures.
+Whatever, at least they’re smiling.

 Source Aviation Branding Blog

-Air Do, also known as Hokkaido International Airlines, is a low-cost carrier based in Tokyo.
-They also love adorable teddy-bears who sit in bean-bag chairs and like to paint.
+Air Do, also known as Hokkaido International Airlines, a low-cost carrier based in Tokyo outfitted a plane with adorable teddy-bears who sit in bean-bag chairs, eating, reading and painting.

 ANA has been known to cover their planes with the most ostentatious liveries anywhere.
-From 1998, here’s Pokemon, which proved so popular the airline launched four more Pokemon editions.
-The interior of these planes were Pokemon-themed too!
+Here’s a Pokemon-themed livery from 1998, which proved so popular the airline launched four more- the interior of these planes were Pokemon-themed too!

 They can’t hide their love for Peanuts either.
-Here’s a 4-story tall Snoopy!
+Here’s a 4-storey tall snowboarding Snoopy!

-The Wallabies is the nickname for the Australian national rugby team.
-Who do very well I might add.
-Not surprising Qantas likes to promote them.
-Not to be outdone, Air New Zealand did something similar.
+The Wallabies is a nickname for the Australian national rugby team promoted on this Qantas plane.
+Air New Zealand did something similar for their team.

-Germanwings loves to sparkle on the tarmac a la, the Berlin “BearBus”.
+Germanwings loves to sparkle on the tarmac.
 Here they are showing off the official symbol and ambassador to Berlin, the bear.
-So adorable, but it looks more like a raccoon with a suntan to me.
+Pretty cute, but it looks more like a raccoon with a bad spray tan to me.

 Source Bing Travel.